mmozuras/mmozuras.github.com/post/_posts/2018-03-25-third-trys-the-charm.md

 I've proceeded to work 1.5 years at Adform.
 I've learned a lot and was very happy with the choice.
 I thought that I'd spend more time there, but I couldn't resist joining Vinted.
 Funnily enough, I've spent less time at Adform than how long it took for me to join.

 I remember this long and winding road.
 I remember my social awkwardness.
 When I interview software developers, social skills is something I note, but not something I judge.
 I also understand that being interviewed by Head of Engineering can seem scary, no matter my attempts at putting people at ease.
 A lot of software developers, which I note to be shy and introverted, manage to become quite talkative during tech interviews when given the opportunity to shine.

+I also tend to care most about what the person actually did.
+I try to glean details on what a person accomplished and how they contributed.
+And if they're quite junior, I care a lot about how they learn and how much effort they put into learning.

 While software development is indeed a team sport, you can get a lot done without knowing how to have a human conversation about the weather.